pivotal-cf/pivnet-resource/README.md

 * `file` *Required.* Relative path to file.
 Must match exactly one file located via the out param `file_glob`, or the resource will exit with error.

 * `description` *Optional.* The file description (also known as _File Notes_ in Pivotal Network).

+* `upload_as` *Optional.* The display name for the file in Pivotal Network.
+This affects only the display name; the filename of the uploaded file remains the same as that of the local file.

 ## Developing